389ds/389ds.github.io/docs/389ds/development/buildingconsole.md

 You will definitely need the pre-requisites above, and the IDM console framework, 389-console and directory console code - you only need the admin console code if you plan to work on the admin server specific parts of the UI.

-Once you get the source code, create a new project in Eclipse.
+Once you get the source code, create a new project in Eclipse for idm-framework.
 Add the jss4.jar and the ldapjdk.jar to your project build and run classpath.
-Import the idm-console-framework/src, 389-console/src, admin-console/src, and the ds-console/src directories to the project.
+Create new projects for 389-console, admin-console, and the ds-console.

 In the 389-console directory that you cloned from git, do this:

     $ mkdir bin # may already exist
     $ cd bin
     $ ln -s ../com

 This will put the "branded" text and images into the default classpath.

 In the idm-console-framework directory that you cloned from git, do this:

     $ mkdir bin # may already exist
     $ ant -Dbuilt.dir=bin prepare_build
     $ cp ./src/com/netscape/management/client/console/versioninfo.properties\
      bin/com/netscape/management/client/console

 The ds-console and admin-console classes will not work without the version information - they will throw an exception.

-For running, the main class is com.netscape.management.client.console.Console
+For running, the main class is "com.netscape.management.client.console.Console"

-For the run arguments - there is a special flag to tell Eclipse to use the local versions of the classes - by default the Console will attempt to download the ds and as jar files from the admin server - use the flag -D nojars to tell the console to first look for the classes in the local ClassLoader.
+For the run arguments - there is a special flag to tell Eclipse to use the local versions of the classes - by default the Console will attempt to download the ds and as jar files from the admin server - use the flag "-D nojars" to tell the console to first look for the classes in the local ClassLoader.

-I would also suggest the use of these arguments to the Console class too - -x nologo -a http://localhost:9830/ -u admin -w yourpassword
+I would also suggest the use of these arguments to the Console class as well  "-x nologo -a http://localhost:9830/ -u admin -w yourpassword"

+### Walkthrough

+Get the source

+    $ mkdir $HOME/source
+    $ cd $HOME/source
+    $ git clone ssh://git.fedorahosted.org/git/idm-console-framework.git
+    $ git clone ssh://git.fedorahosted.org/git/389/console.git
+    $ git clone ssh://git.fedorahosted.org/git/389/admin-console.git
+    $ git clone ssh://git.fedorahosted.org/git/389/ds-console.git

+Set the "branded" text and images into the default classpath for the console

+    $ cd $HOME/source/console
+    $ mkdir bin  # may already exist
+    $ cd bin
+    $ ln -s ../com

+Prepare the idm-console-framework and versioning

+    $ cd $HOME/source/idm-console-framework
+    $ mkdir bin  # may already exist
+    $ ant -Dbuilt.dir=bin prepare_build
+    $ cp ./src/com/netscape/management/client/console/versioninfo.properties\
+     bin/com/netscape/management/client/console

+Launch Eclipse and setup the projects

+-   Create a project for "idm-console-framework":  File -> New -> Java Project
+-   Set the project name, and do NOT use the default location.
+Instead set the location to the top of your git repositiory for for the idm-console-framework:  $HOME/source/idm-console-framework/
+-   Click "Next"
+-   Under the "Libraries" tab, add "external jars"
+    -   /usr/lib64/jss/jss4.jar
+    -   /usr/share/java/ldapjdk.jar
+-   Click "Finish"

+-   Create a project for "admin-console":  File -> New -> Java Project
+-   Set the project name, and do NOT use the default location.
+Instead set the location to the top of your git repositiory for for the admin-console:  $HOME/source/admin-console/
+-   Click "Next"
+-   Under the "Projects" tab, add the "idm-console-framework" project
+-   Under the "Libraries" tab, add "external jars"
+    -   /usr/lib64/jss/jss4.jar
+    -   /usr/share/java/ldapjdk.jar
+-   Click "Finish"

+-   Create a project for "ds-console":  File -> New -> Java Project
+-   Set the project name, and do NOT use the default location.
+Instead set the location to the top of your git repositiory for for the ds-console:  $HOME/source/ds-console/
+-   Click "Next"
+-   Under the "Projects" tab, add the "idm-console-framework" project
+-   Under the "Libraries" tab, add "external jars"
+    -   /usr/lib64/jss/jss4.jar
+    -   /usr/share/java/ldapjdk.jar
+-   Click "Finish"

+-   Create a project for "console":  File -> New -> Java Project
+-   Set the project name, and do NOT use the default location.
+Instead set the location to the top of your git repositiory for for console:  $HOME/source/console
+-   Click "Finish"

+Now you are ready to setup the "Run Configuration", and debug

+-   Right click the idm-console-framework project -> Properties -> Run/Debug Settings -> New -> Select "Java Application"
+-   Set the "Main Class" to "com.netscape.management.client.console.Console"
+-   Under the "Arguments" tab, add something like:   "-D nojars -x nologo  -a http://localhost:9830/ -u admin -w PASSWORD"
+-   Under the "Classpath" tab, select "User Entries", and then "Add Projects"
+    -   Add the **admin-console**, **ds-console**, and **console** projects
+    -   Click "OK"
+    -   If "idm-console-framework" is listed twice, remove the one that is not "expandable"
+-   Click "Apply"
+-   Click "Run" -> this will launch the console